-A clear distinction between a Member's participation in the campaign and a Member's institutional activities
+2. Clear distinction between a Member's participation in the campaign and a Member's institutional activities

-In order to ensure the respect of the principles of independence, integrity and discretion provided for by Article 245 of the Treaty on the Functioning of the European Union and the Code of Conduct, the institutional activities as Members of the Commission and the allowed participation in the campaign need to be distinguished from each other as clearly as possible.
+The institutional activities and duties as Members of the Commission and the allowed participation in the campaign need to be combined in a reasonable manner during this period.
+In order to ensure the respect of the principles of independence, integrity and discretion provided for by Article 245 of the Treaty on the Functioning of the European Union and the Code of Conduct, both roles need to be distinguished from each other as clearly as possible.

-Whereas Members participating in the campaign can support and speak on behalf of a political party, the Commission as an institution - and consequently its Members acting in their institutional capacity - has to be impartial and objective with regard to the campaign.
-The Commission provides information, promotes common European values as laid down in the Treaties, supports the Parliament's institutional campaign for making use of the right to vote in the 2019 elections, defends current policies and explains future challenges.
+Whereas Members participating in the campaign can support and speak on behalf of a political party, the Commission as an institution - and consequently its Members acting in their institutional capacity - have to be impartial and objective with regard to the campaign.
+The Commission provides information, promotes common European values as laid down in the Treaties, supports the Parliament's institutional campaign for making use of the right to vote in the European elections, defends current policies and explains future challenges.
 However, it cannot promote a specific political party or specific candidates, including Members who stand as a candidate.